deepset-ai/haystack/docs/_src/api/api/query_classifier.md

 - `tokenizer`: Name of the tokenizer (usually the same as model)
 - `use_gpu`: Whether to use GPU (if available).
 - `task`: 'text-classification' or 'zero-shot-classification'
-- `labels`: Only used for task 'zero-shot-classification'.
-List of string defining class labels, e.g., ["positive", "negative"] otherwise None.
-Given a LABEL, the sequence fed to the model is "<cls> sequence to classify <sep> This example is LABEL . <sep>" and the model predicts whether that sequence is a contradiction or an entailment.
+- `labels`: If the task is 'text-classification' and an ordered list of labels is provided, first label correspond to output_1, second label to output_2, etc..
+The labels must match the model labels; only the order can differ.
+Otherwise, model labels are considered.
+If the task is 'zero-shot-classification', these are the candidate labels.
 - `batch_size`: Number of Documents to be processed at a time.